nzilbb/bas/README.md

 ### MAUS(String LANGUAGE, File SIGNAL, File BPF, String OUTFORMAT, String OUTSYMBOL)

 Invoke the general MAUS service, with mostly default options, for forced alignment given a WAV file and a phonemic transcription.
-- *LANGUAGE* (https://tools.ietf.org/html/rfc5646)[RFC 5646] tag for identifying the language.
+- *LANGUAGE* [RFC 5646](https://tools.ietf.org/html/rfc5646) tag for identifying the language.
 - *SIGNAL* The signal, in WAV format.
 - *BPF* Phonemic transcription of the utterance to be segmented.
-Format is a (http://www.bas.uni-muenchen.de/forschung/Bas/BasFormatseng.html)[BAS Partitur Format (BPF)] file with a KAN tier.
+Format is a [BAS Partitur Format (BPF)](http://www.bas.uni-muenchen.de/forschung/Bas/BasFormatseng.html) file with a KAN tier.
 - *OUTFORMAT* Defines the output format:
  - "TextGrid" - a praat compatible TextGrid file
  - "par" or "mau-append" - the input BPF file with a new (or replaced) tier MAU